‘They played with our lives’: How one Wisconsin prison failed to contain a COVID-19 outbreak

 How did it get in?

 Beard said DOC has not determined how COVID-19 entered Kettle Moraine.
-But the three staff members, Clytus, Stream and Warren said in mid-August around 10 inmates were transferred from another prison facility and ended up testing positive shortly afterward.
+But the three staff members, Clytus, Stream and Warren said that in mid-August about 10 inmates were transferred from another prison facility and ended up testing positive shortly afterward.

 DOC’s policy is for transfers to be tested, quarantined for 14 days before leaving a prison and quarantined for another 14 days when arriving at a new prison.
 Beard said Kettle Moraine followed this policy.